DanielleInkster/CV/README.md

 ## Profile

-Experienced coding bootcamp graduate with extensive background in various coding languages, developing mobile applications and building websites from the ground up.
+Experienced coding bootcamp graduate skilled in various coding languages to develop mobile applications and build websites from the ground up.
 Specializes in JavaScript, including React, React-Native, Redux and Router.
 Professional strengths include creative problem-solving, effective written and verbal communication, and time management.
 Personal strengths include empathy to work effectively in teams, resiliency, highly adaptability and a quick study.

 ## Key_Skills